 OSHA Enforcement of the NFPA 70E.
 We are continually asked – is the NFPA 70E© enforced by OSHA?
 The short answer is no, because NFPA 70E© is a consensus standard and not an OSHA regulation which is enforced by federal law.
 However, OSHA has several requirements that are enforceable by law and the NFPA 70E© is accepted by OSHA as a nationally recognized consensus standard for best practice in the United States.
-Contact Electrical Safety Specialists and let our experts help you with your questions.
+Contact ESS and let our experts help you with your questions.

 29 CFR 1910.132 (d)(1) Requires employers perform a personal protective equipment (PPE) hazard assessment to determine necessary PPE;

 29 CFR 1910.269 (l)(6)(iii) Requires employers ensure each employee working at electric power generation, transmission, and distribution facilities who is exposed to the hazards of flames or electric arcs does not wear clothing that could increase the extent of injury when exposed to such a hazard;

 1910.332(b)(1) Practices addressed in this standard.
 Employees shall be trained in and familiar with the safety-related work practices required by 1910.331 through 1910.335 that pertain to their respective job assignments.

 1910.332(b)(2) Additional requirements for unqualified persons.
 Employees who are covered by paragraph (a) of this section but who are not qualified persons shall also be trained in and familiar with any electrically related safety practices not specifically addressed by 1910.331 through 1910.335 but which are necessary for their safety.

 1910.332(b)(3) Additional requirements for qualified persons.
 Qualified persons (i.e. those permitted to work on or near exposed energized parts) shall, at a minimum, be trained in and familiar with the following: